withastro/astro/packages/integrations/lit/README.md

 ### Strict package managers

-When using a [strict package manager](https://pnpm.io/pnpm-vs-npm#npms-flat-tree) like `pnpm`, you may get an error like `ReferenceError: module is not defined` when running your site.
-To fix this, you can hoist Lit dependencies with an `.npmrc` file:
+When using a [strict package manager](https://pnpm.io/pnpm-vs-npm#npms-flat-tree) like `pnpm`, you may get an error such as `ReferenceError: module is not defined` when running your site.
+To fix this, hoist Lit dependencies with an `.npmrc` file:

 ```ini title=".npmrc"
 public-hoist-pattern[]=*lit*